-Global Change Student Research Grant Competition: Information for 2014
+Information for the 2017 Global Change Student Research Grant Competition

 Download application materials

-- Applicants must have graduate or undergraduate status in a degree-granting program at UAF at the time the research will be conducted.
+- Applicants must be enrolled in a degree-granting program at UAF at the time the research will be conducted.
 Graduate and undergraduate proposals will be evaluated separately.

 - Applicants may submit only one proposal per year and only 2 proposals during their UAF student career.
-Students who submitted one or more proposals to this competition prior to 2013, regardless of the number submitted, will be counted as a single submission for this purpose.
+However, proposals submitted prior to 2013, regardless of the number submitted, will be counted as a single submission for this purpose.

-- There can be more than one student PI on a proposal, as long as each PI meets the eligibility requirements outlined above.
-Budget maximums as described below apply per proposal regardless of the number of PIs.
+- There can be more than one student PI on a proposal, as long as each PI meets the eligibility requirements.
+Budget maximums apply per proposal regardless of the number of PIs.

-- Proposals containing all required elements are due (electronic only) to: email@example.com and firstname.lastname@example.org.
-Late proposals will be returned without further consideration.
+- Proposals containing all required elements must be emailed to: firstname.lastname@example.org and email@example.com.
+Late proposals may be returned without further consideration.
 Read and follow the complete guidelines carefully.